-Counseling is available at all three RCCD college locations and appointments can be made online through WebAdvisor.
-If you have questions about making an appointment or which classes to take, how to transfer to another college, vocational programs, etc., please contact your home college counseling department at one of the following numbers: Moreno Valley College: (951) 571-6104.
+Counseling is available at all three RCCD college locations and appointments can be made online through each Counseling website using the eSARS System.
+If you have questions about making an appointment or which classes to take, how to transfer to another college, career technical programs, etc., please contact Moreno Valley College Counseling at (951) 571-6104.